elzbyfar/stat.ly/README.md

 This is a Full Stack Application to visualize NBA Stats.

-The stack includes a Flask App in the backend and a NextJS, TypeScript, TailwindCSS in the frontend.
+The stack includes a Flask App in the backend and a frontend built with NextJS, TypeScript, and TailwindCSS.

 ## Prerequisites